Aidan Morris: International career

 He has made appearances for the United States under-18 and under-20 soccer teams.
 He made his senior debut in a 2–1 loss to Serbia on January 25, 2023.
 In May 2023, Morris was listed on both the United States and Canada preliminary rosters for the 2023 CONCACAF Nations League Finals.
 In June 2023, he committed to the United States, joining their roster for the 2023 CONCACAF Gold Cup.
 On October 8, 2023, Morris was called up to the United States under-23 national team ahead of friendlies against Mexico and Japan.

 Style of play

 Morris is known for his drive, aggression, and his excellent ball-winning abilities, which have been attributed to his positioning, determination and impressive work rate.
-He is a player that not afraid to tackle or get involved in any part of the field.
+He is a player that is not afraid to tackle or get involved in any part of the field.

 Personal life

 Born in the United States, Morris is of Canadian descent through his father.
 He is a fan of Manchester United.